 Close Scrutiny is the toughest level.It’s the “closest to home,” so to speak.It will be used if the individual’s interest is the “core” interest of law-abiding citizens’ right to self-defense in the home with firearms in common use at the time for self defense in the home.In this situation a government must show that its law furthers a “compelling” governmental interest and that the law is “narrowly tailored” to serve that interest.

 Intermediate Scrutiny is a step down in difficulty for the government.As we move away from self-defense in the home, a government must show that the law furthers a “substantial” or “important” governmental interest, that there is a “substantial or reasonable fit” between the law and the interest, and that the law’s restriction is no greater than necessary to further that interest.This is the most frequently used standard.For example, it frequently is used for open or concealed carry cases when an individual is in public and away from home.ppeo[

 Rational Relationship Scrutiny is the mildest level.Courts simply look to whether there is a “rational relationship” between the regulated conduct and a “legitimate” governmental interest.Courts give significant deference to legislative bodies under this standard and don’t “second guess” legislatures, city councils, etc.However, because federal courts are very sensitive to Second Amendment cases, they rarely if ever use this standard, instead opting for intermediate scrutiny.

 What Have the Courts Been Doing

-Since Heller, most federal courts have used the two-part test, including tiered scrutiny, with the following results.
+Since Heller, federal courts have acted in 80 cases.
+Most have used the two-part test, including tiered scrutiny, with these results:

 A New York City three-year licensing fee of $340 for possession of a handgun was upheld, applying intermediate scrutiny, as reasonable to cover the costs of a licensing program for public safety and gun violence reduction.